ahmed-sharshar/Gender-with-Activity-Recognition/README.md

 <br>

-### → It is worth to note that the cut and feature-extracted data are available upon request.
 <!-- - The main.rar file includes the raw data extracted from the .mat files downloaded, while the FINAL.rar resembles the data overlapped preprocessed, and used for the training -->